AveroLLC/sdet-exercise/README.md

 ### Steps to run

 1. Pull the Docker image: `docker pull avero/sdet-coding-exercise`
-2. Run the docker image, opening up port 9000: `docker run -p 9000:9000 avero/sdet-coding-exercise`
+2. Run the Docker image, opening up port 9000: `docker run -p 9000:9000 avero/sdet-coding-exercise`
 3. You're all set.
 You can hit [http://localhost:9000/v1/core/businesses](http://localhost:9000/v1/core/businesses) in a browser and sanity check you get a response back

 ## Avero Public API Specification